shakacode/react_on_rails/docs/configuration.md

   # If true, then cache the evaluation of JS for prerendering using the standard Rails cache.
   # Default is true.
   config.prerender_caching = true

+  # If true, then capture timing of React on Rails Pro calls including server rendering and
+  # component rendering.
+  config.tracing = false

   # You may provide a password and/or a port that will be sent to renderer for simple authentication.
   # `https://:<password>@url:<port>`.
 For example: https://:myPassword1@renderer:3800.
 Don't forget